 Drunk driving is the most commonly committed criminal offense in the United States, with an estimated 300,000 people driving under the influence of alcohol every day.
 The negative consequences of drunk driving impact every level of our society.
-Furthermore, alcohol impaired driving incurs serious, long-lasting consequences for the offending drivers themselves, and every innocent person effected by their crimes.
+Furthermore, alcohol-impaired driving incurs serious, long-lasting consequences for the offending drivers themselves and every innocent person affected by their crimes.

 The personal consequences of drunk driving

 With the exception of life or death emergencies, drunk drivers gain very little from choosing to drive while intoxicated.
 Most cases of driving under the influence occur because the driver in question has had too much to drink and does not wish to suffer the inconvenience of leaving their car at home or finding an alternative means of transport to get home from a party or event.

 That is the only thing an alcohol-impaired person stands to gain from driving: convenience.
 In exchange for this perceived benefit, they risk injury, death, disfigurement, permanent disability, life-long guilt, financial losses, incarceration, job loss and dozens of other negative repercussions that can haunt them for the rest of their lives.
 Does that seem like a risk worth taking to you?

 No drunk driver ever thinks that they will end up dying in a car wreck, yet an average of 10,000 drivers do every year.
 Everybody dies, but most people hope to die in their old age, comfortable in bed and surrounded by their loved ones.
 Car accidents that involve alcohol-impaired drivers are often catastrophic and can result in a premature, painful, ugly kind of death.
 If you are fortunate, you may be killed instantly.
 Even then, your death will be brutal and will leave a lasting scar on your friends, family and any person who is responsible for cleaning up the mess or preparing your body for burial.
 Consider the reality of a drunk driving death: